bcw222/chromium-website/site/developers/design-documents/omnibox-prefetch-for-default-search-engines/index.md

 This query parameter is sent by chromium and used by Google Search’s server to treat the request as a prefetch from the omnibox.

+# How to recommend prerenders

+Similar to Prefetch, Prerender also utilizes the same format to indicate prerender indexes, with the key of "pre":

+    "google:clientdata": {
+        "pre": <prerender index>;
+    }

 # Things to note about the implementation

 There are various reasons that Search prefetches might not be triggered by